 - Value-Based Pricing.
 In this approach, you disregard costs altogether.
-You estimate what value your product or a services generates for your customer.
+You estimate what value your product or service generates for your customer.
 This is done usually in money.
-Based on that, you determine the prices of the product / service.
-Since the same product will have different value for every user, the price should also differ for them.
+Based on that, you determine the prices of the product/service.
+Since the same product will have different values for every user, the price should also differ for them.

-Below a short video with an example of applying those 3 approaches.
+Below is a short video with an example of applying those 3 approaches.

 Value-Based pricing can be implemented in many different ways.
-Below the usual suspects:
+Below are the usual suspects:

 - Similar products with different price points.
 You have come across it many times, in the store.
 Just check how diversified the price of ketchup can be.
 Inside you have the same product, but the price difference can be huge.
 Quite often, you have a different brand or package to justify the price difference.
 The same goes for clothes and shoes.